-The study group comprised of 100 healthy traffic police men aged about 25 - 50 years.
-The study subjects were divided into two groups, group 1 comprised of 50 traffic police men who were not using breathing masks and group 2 comprised of 50 traffic police men who were using breathing masks.
-The present study was conducted in Kalasipalyam and K.R Market area.
-Ethical clearance for the study protocol was obtained from institutional ethical committee.
-For the study of traffic constables official permission was granted by deputy commissioner of police (traffic).
-The police stations included were Kalasipalyam police station, New Tharagupet police station, K.R.
-Market police station.
+The study group comprised of 100 healthy men aged about 25 - 50 years.
+The study subjects were divided into two groups, group 1 comprised of 50 men who were not using breathing masks and group 2 comprised of 50 traffic police men who were using breathing masks while riding bike.

+The present study was conducted in Chennai, Ashok nagar.
+Ethical clearance for the study protocol was obtained from institutional ethical committee..
 Subject's clinical history and details were taken according to the standard proforma.
 Informed written consent was taken from all subjects in the study.
 Subjects with history of smoking, recurrent or persistant expectoration, wheezing, episode of bronchitis, asthma, any serious respiratory disease and those on regular medications affecting cardiovascular and respiratory system were excluded from the study.
-The data regarding number of years of service as traffic constables i.e., exposure exhaust of vehicular fumes in target area was collected.